JNOSQL/oc1-hands-on-2018/README.md

 ## Hands on Lab

 This workshop is divide in four parts, each of them correspond to a different type of a NoSQL Database.
 You can follow any order but we recommend next (You can find instructions by clicking on a NoSQL type):

-1. [Key-value](key-value/README.md): this Lab uses Hazelcast
+1. [Key-value](key-value/README.md): this Lab uses Redis

 2. [Document](document/README.md): this Lab uses MongoDB

 3. [Graph](graph/README.md): this Lab uses Graph-Neo4J

 4. [Column](column/README.md): this Lab uses Cassandra